Tongan castaways: Cast away

 Mano was the first to reach land; weak from hunger and dehydration, he could not stand but called out that he had safely reached shore, and the rest followed him.
 After escaping the sea, the boys dug a cave by hand and hunted seabirds for meat, blood, and eggs.

 Initially, they were desperate for food and water, but their situation improved after three months when they discovered the ruins of the village of Kolomaile in the island's volcanic crater, following a two-day climb.
-They revived the remnants of 19th century habitation, surviving on feral chickens, wild taro, and bananas; they captured rainwater for drinking in hollowed-out tree trunks.They drank blood from seabirds when they did not have enough water.
+They revived the remnants of 19th century habitation, surviving on feral chickens, wild taro, and bananas; they captured rainwater for drinking in hollowed-out tree trunks.
+They drank blood from seabirds when they did not have enough water.
 The boys divided up the labour, teaming up in pairs to work garden, kitchen, and guard duty.
-The two eldest served as leaders: one spiritual, the other practical; Stephen (who would go on to become an engineer) managed to start a fire using two sticks, which the boys kept burning continuously for more than a year while marooned.
+One of the boys, Stephen (who would go on to become an engineer), managed to use two sticks to start a fire, which the boys kept burning continuously for more than a year while marooned.

 At night, they sang and played a makeshift guitar to keep their spirits up, composing five songs during their exile.
 Once, they attempted to sail away on a raft they made, but it broke up approximately 1 mi offshore, and they were forced to return.
 The breakup of their raft was fortunate in retrospect, as the boys believed they were in Samoa and had started sailing south into the open ocean.